RaitaroH/adl/README.md

 + prompt user to add a score to an anime if the anime in question will be set as completed;
 + option to skip all user input - works in combination with the other options as well;
 + download instead of watching; everything from above still applies;
++ use local media instead of streaming.
+Requires identical folder name to anilist anime title;
 + do not display verbose vlc output;
 + warn user if episode wasn't found.